 This helps us to concentrate and focus on tasks during the day at work.

-By not being able to discern when the day has officially ended, affects our circadian rhythym and can lead to screen fatigue by the time we are supposed to fall sleep.
-We are going to call this Daylight Energy Fatigue, or DEF, for lack of referenceable literature on the subject.
-Please correct me if I’m wrong in my research.
+By not being able to discern when the day has officially ended, our brain literally offsets the circadian rhythym and can lead us to screen fatigue by the time we realize it is time to sleep.
+Let’s call this screen fatigue DEF or Daylight Energy Fatigue, for the lack of referenceable literature out there.
+Please correct me if this fatigue is already labeled differently elsewhere.

-To tackle DEF there is now an option of turning red-shift on on your smartphone or tablet, which can help signal the brain that the day is now over.
-Apple calls this feature the Night Shift which uses the warmer colors of the daylight spectrum (representing evening) to prompt end of day.
-A continued usage of the iridiscent screen with red-shift on doesn’t affect our circadian rhythm and we can go back to sleep normally after a day’s worth of run.
+To tackle DEF there is now an option of turning red-shift on, on your smartphone and tablet, which can help signal the brain when the day is over.
+Apple calls this feature the Night Shift, which uses the warmer colors of the spectrum (representing evening) to prompt our sleep pattern.
+A continued usage of the device with red-shift on will not affect the circadian rhythm anymore and we can fall asleep normally afterwards.

-It is easy to confuse this influence of daylight spectrum (morning-light or blue-shift) on our circadian rhythym with the weakening of eyesight due to possibilities like pupillary muscle atrophy, lens degradation or even retinal burn by staring at high intensity light source—which are different medical conditions that need separate treatments.
-DEF is often mistaken for eyestrain and we end up choosing a wrong device to read longform on.
+It is easy to confuse this fatigue of daylight spectrum with eyestrain, which is a completely different subject that deals with conditions like pupillary muscle atrophy, milky lens or focal degradation or even retinal burn by staring at high intensity light source.
+These medical conditions may need separate treatments whereas DEF is merely a fatigue of the mind.

 Great.
-Now we can all go back to arguing what is better for each one of us with some more understanding.
+So now we can all go back to arguing what is better for each one of us with a little more understanding.

 Written by: Marvin Danig, CEO of Bubblin Superbooks.
 Want to follow me on Twitter?

 P.S.: It’s likely that some of you read this post on your desktop.
-That’s obsolete!
-We recommend the iPad.
-It’s magical.
+I recommend the iPad.
+It’s the future.